Puff Pastry Cheese Straws

 Serve this vintage recipe for the famous Rich’s Department Store (Atlanta) Puff Pastry Cheese Straws for any occasion where a little nibble is called for.
 The straws are composed of sharp cheddar and Parmesan encased in light, flaky puff pastry.

-This recipe for Puff Pastry Cheese Straws comes from the old Rich’s Department Store that was an Atlanta fixture for decades.
-Rich’s was founded in 1867 and was the shopping destination for the Atlanta region until it finally merged with Macy’s in the early part of this century.
+This recipe for Puff Pastry Cheese Straws comes from the old Rich’s Department Store, which was an Atlanta fixture for decades.
+Rich’s was founded in 1867 and was the shopping destination for the Atlanta region until it finally merged with Macy’s in the early 2000s.

 A popular feature at Rich’s was the Magnolia Room restaurant.
 It was in the Magnolia Room that these cheese straws were served.
-According to the Atlanta Journal-Constitution, this was the recipe of John Van Dyke, who was the executive chef for more than 20 years.
+According to the Atlanta Journal-Constitution, this was John Van Dyke’s recipe, who was the executive chef for more than 20 years.

 Serve these cheese straws with your favorite adult beverage.
-They’re perfect for New Year’s Eve parties, football parties, birthday parties, afternoons around the pool, or just a weekday snack!
+They’re perfect for New Year’s Eve parties, football parties, birthday parties, afternoons around the pool, or just a weekday snack.
+If you’re building a party spread, my Turnip Green Dip and Sweet and Sour Meatballs make wonderful additions to the same table.

 Cuisine: Southern, Vintage